-- We understand that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college or within. - All staff, but especially the designated safeguarding lead (or deputy), understand these extra familial issues and will ensure that the context within which such incidents and/or behaviours occur is considered, including whether the child is at risk of abuse or exploitation in situations outside their families.
+- We understand that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college or within. - All staff, but especially the designated safeguarding lead (or deputy), understand these extra familial issues and will ensure that the context within which such incidents and/or behaviours occur is considered. - This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors and influences are present in a child's life that are a threat or pose a risk to their safety and/or welfare.

-- This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors and influences are present in a child's life that are a threat or pose a risk to their safety and/or welfare. - We understand that extra-familial harms take a variety of forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence. - The school will contribute to the assessments and mapping processes, taking these extra familial risks into account and sharing relevant information with social workers and other professionals in order to enable all such factors to be taken into account when risk to children is being assessed. - This will allow any assessment to consider all the available evidence and the full context of any abuse.
+- The school will contribute to the assessments and mapping processes, taking these extra familial risks into account and sharing relevant information with social workers and other professionals in order to enable all such factors to be taken into account when risk to children is being assessed. - This will allow any assessment to consider all the available evidence and the full context of any abuse.
 Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.